Mallen220/Website-Portfolio/_projects/2020-10-24-added-latex-support.md

 ---
-layout: post
+layout: project
 title:  "Added Latex Support"
 summary: Writing Equations using Latex
-author: xplor4r
+author: MatthewAllen
 date: '2020-10-24 10:35:23 +0530'
-category: jekyll
+languages: jekyll
-thumbnail: /assets/img/posts/code.jpg
+thumbnail: /assets/img/projects/code.jpg
 keywords: devlopr jekyll, how to use devlopr, devlopr, how to use devlopr-jekyll, devlopr-jekyll tutorial,best jekyll themes
 usemathjax: true
-permalink: /blog/added-latex-equations-support/
+permalink: /projects/added-latex-equations-support/
 ---

 ## You can now use LaTex to write equations :